splunk/splunk-connect-for-snmp/docs/configuration.md

     -   inventory.csv

 Splunk Connect for SNMP supports polling from SNMPv1 agents, SNMPv2 agents, and SNMPv3 agents.
-To make it work, please configure with authorized SNMPv1/SNMPv2c community strings and/or SNMPv3 users in **scheduler-config.yaml** (`files: scheduler: config` part of `config_values.yaml`).
+To use this functionality, configure using authorized SNMPv1/SNMPv2c community strings and/or SNMPv3 users in **scheduler-config.yaml** (`files: scheduler: config` part of `config_values.yaml`).

 ### **inventory.csv**

-Inventory.csv (`files: scheduler: inventory` part of `config_values.yaml`) acts as a lookup table where the poller application will read the SNMP agents\' information and its corresponding queries information.
+Inventory.csv (`files: scheduler: inventory` part of `config_values.yaml`) acts as a lookup table where the poller application will read the SNMP agents' information and its corresponding query information.

 ```
 "host", "version", "community", "profile", "freqinseconds"
-"IP:Port of SNMP agents, where port is optional with default is 161","An indication of SNMP versions", "community string for SNMPv1/v2 OR userNanme for SNMPv3", "query info", "query frequency in seconds"
+"IP:Port of SNMP agents, where port is optional with default of 161","An indication of SNMP versions", "community string for SNMPv1/v2 OR userNanme for SNMPv3", "query info", "query frequency in seconds"
 ```

 > \"e.g. 174.62.79.72 (IP only) \| 174.62.79.72:161 (IP+port)\",\"e.g. 1